s14321k/Interview-Qusions-markdowns/Angular.md

   - Event Binding

 ## Directives
-- They are reusable elements on DOM
+- They are reusable elements and changes the behavior and appearance on DOM
-- Components wont be having templates where Directive have.
+- Directive wont be having templates where Components have.
+- Directives can implement all life cycle hooks

 ### Types of Directives
-- Structrural directives
-- Attribute directives

-### Built in directives
+#### Built in directives
+- Structural directives
   - *ngIf
   - *ngFor
   - *ngSwitch
+- Attribute directives
   - ngClass
   - sgStyle
+- Componet